gizmolab10/sensecraftdocs/user_manual/conversational literacy.md

 ### Fun with Emotions

 It's very easy to weaponize all of this.
 Ever felt disappointed when someone is behaving uncivil?
-Does not calling them on it feel upsetting? [[sensecraft]] assumes all of this is natural and normal and offers a [[fun]] game that directly focuses on this and helps you become masterful.
+Does not calling them on it feel upsetting? [[../|sensecraft]] assumes all of this is natural and normal and offers a [[fun]] game that directly focuses on this and helps you become masterful.